AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/components/reference.md

 ![README.md visible in the Components Console](assets/components-documentation-console.png)

-The supported markdown is the same as that for [content fragments.](/help/assets/content-fragments/content-fragments.md)
+The supported markdown is the same as that for [Content Fragments](/help/sites-cloud/administering/content-fragments/content-fragments.md).